What Happy People Do

 We all have seen them, the happy-go-lucky kind of people.
-They are always cheerful, serene, and hardly get upset, whatever happens.
+They are always cheerful, serene, and they hardly get upset, whatever happens.

 How do they do it?
 What are the characteristics that determine if someone will cruise through life happily and merrily or holding a grudge due to continue disappointments and misfortunes?